-Recharge amount was estimated to be 50.7 MCM/year and usable storage inside Sana'a Basin was estimated to be 5,212 MCM in accordance with the previous study, WEC (2001).
-In addition to recharge amount, expansion of capacity of wastewater treatment plant with maximum capacity of 56.6 MCM/year in total has been launched and reuse of treated wastewater for irrigation is planned to be achieved in the year 2020.
-Therefore, around 50 MCM of treated wastewater can be regarded as new water resources.
+As mentioned in section 2.2.2 (1) and (2) in Chapter 2, recharge amount was estimated to be 50.7 MCM/year and usable storage inside Sana'a Basin was estimated to be 5,212 MCM in accordance with the previous study, WEC (2001).
+In addition to recharge amount, as it is mentioned in section 2.2.3 in Chapter 2, expansion of capacity of wastewater treatment plant has been launched and reuse of treated wastewater for irrigation purpose is planned to be achieved in the year 2020.
+Expected quantity of treated wastewater is 56.6 MCM/year in maximum.
+Therefore, around 50 MCM of treated wastewater can be regarded as new water resources, and should be made certain.
 Based on these estimated value, expected period of usable groundwater resources in Sana'a Basin in each scenario is estimated in the following 3 cases.